gdevanla/cassava-records/README.md

 # Caveats (Or list of future enhancements)

-1. The columns names along with prefix should be valid Haskell field names.
-For example, column names cannot have spaces or other characters not supported by ```field``` names are not supported.
+1. The columns names along with prefix("_") should be a valid Haskell field names.
+For example, column names cannot have spaces or other characters not supported for use as ```field``` names of ```Record``` data type.
 2. The library loads the whole file during compilation to infer types.
 Given the size of the file, this will increase the compile time.
 Alternative workflows, like stripping the file or dumping the created slice into a file is recommended.
-In the future, the makeCsvRecord function can take a parameter to specify the minimum number of rows that can be used to infer the types.
+In the future, the makeCsvRecord function can take a parameter to specify the max number of rows that can be used to infer the types.
-3. Supported types are limited.
+3. The inferred types are limited.
 Text, Bool, Integer, Double and the MayBe variants of those.
+Future, support may include DateTime.
 4. Mixed case column headers not automatically supported.
 A more complex form of ```fieldOptionModifiers``` needs to be provided.
-5. Currently no options to provide custom types.
+5. Currently there is no option to provide custom types.